 - Inappropriately talking with the defendant.

-Just because you were arrested for a DUI does not mean that a conviction is automatic.
+Just because you were arrested for a DUI does not mean that a conviction is guaranteed.

 Do You Have Questions About Your Case?
 Contact A Texas DUI Attorney

-There are several defenses to a DUI charge in Texas, each of which an experienced Waco DUI attorney can explain to you in depth.
+There are several defenses to DUI charges in Texas, each of which an experienced Waco DUI attorney can explain to you in depth.